Fantasy Baseball: Wade Miley Among Best Week 4 Pitcher Streaming Options

-Between Madison Bumgarner’s unfortunate dirtbike incident and injuries to guys like Rich Hill and Aaron Sanchez, there’s a little bit of an arms shortage in fantasy baseball right now.
+Between Madison Bumgarner’s unfortunate dirt bike incident and injuries to guys like Rich Hill and Aaron Sanchez, there’s a little bit of an arms shortage in fantasy baseball right now.

 But with the season in full swing, there’s no time sit idly by.
 The waiver wire, as usual, is filled with starting pitchers who can fill in for spot outings — or, in some cases, be long-term contributors to your squad.